Archives Record Series: 15/02/21

-Grant joined the Science Department at UNI in September, 1936.
+Professor Grant joined the Science Department at the Iowa State Teachers College (now the University of Northern Iowa) in September 1936.
 He taught botany, zoology, taxonomy, the history and philosophy of science, and many other courses.
 He was an active participant in debates on controversial issues of his day including faculty rights and governance, matters relating to retirement benefits, general education, and religion on campus.

-Grant published articles and conducted research in the areas of plant communities, ornithology, and nature study.
-He travelled widely in the United States and abroad including major research trips to the Society Islands, Colombia, and Iran.
+Professor Grant published articles and conducted research in the areas of plant communities, ornithology, and nature study.
+He traveled widely in the United States and abroad, including major research trips to the Society Islands, Colombia, and Iran.
 He was an avid collector of herbarium specimens and magazines from around the world.

 Dorothy Sweet Grant

 Dorothy Sweet Grant was born November 3, 1905, in Minneapolis, Minnesota.
 She graduated from college and taught school in the Minneapolis area.

 Dorothy Sweet married Martin Grant in 1930.
 She accompanied and assisted him in his field work.
 Some of her most important work included organizing and typing field notes and preparing herbarium specimens.

 The Grants were co-founders of the Unitarian Universalist Association in Cedar Falls.
 Dorothy Grant published accounts of her personal religious pursuits as well as a history of the local Unitarian Universalist Association group.
 Her account of the Cedar Falls Supper Club includes good information about UNI faculty members, such as James Hearst.